ehsanul18/Fraud_Detection/README.md

 ```

 ### Datasets
-The datasets can be obtained from the following link: [Datasets](https://www.kaggle.com/c/ieee-fraud-detection/data)
+The dataset has been taken from a kaggle competition and it can be obtained from the following link: [Datasets](https://www.kaggle.com/c/ieee-fraud-detection/data)